 Follow for more simple breakdowns.

-Best for: AI visuals, screen recordings, B-roll videos, product clips and educational faceless channels.
+Best for: AI visuals, B-roll videos, screen recordings, product clips, list videos and educational faceless channels.

 5. The Product Demo Script